furibec/furibec.github.io/_pages/cv.md

 ### Personal life
-In my personal life I am passionate about nature and arts: I enjoy hiking and wandering in forests and mountains.
+In my personal life, I am passionate about nature and arts: I enjoy hiking and wandering in forests and mountains.
 I have been practizing the art of Bonsai since 2010, and doing it more seriously since discovering [Bonsai Mirai](https://live.bonsaimirai.com/).
 For a couple of years now, I have also been practizing Yoga (Iyengar).
-More recently, I also started running.
+Recently, I also started running.

-I also enjoy passively: cooking, art museums, concerts, films, and also oil painting.
+I also enjoy passively: cooking, films, art museums, and also oil painting.